Skip to Content

 • Return the pan to a low heat and add the sugar to the chocolate mixture.
 Stir until the sugar dissolves.

-• Line parchment paper into a 9×13 baking dish and pour the brownie batter into it, using a rubber spatula to remove the batter from the sides of the pan.
-Sprinkle the chocolate chips over the top.
+• Line a 9×13 baking dish with parchment paper and pour in the brownie batter.
+Use a rubber spatula to spread the mixture into the pan.
+Sprinkle chocolate chips evenly over the top.

-• Bake for 35 minutes, remove, and cool on a wire rack for 1-2 hours before serving.
+• Bake for 35 minutes.
+Remove the pan and set it aside to cool on a wire rack for 1-2 hours before serving.

 Notes